-You're looking for a centerpiece for your hotel's lobby or...
+You're looking for a centerpiece for your hotel reception area or...

-An imposing lifelike (and possibly life-size) statue to transform your corporate lobby into a couture ambiance…
+An imposing lifelike (and possibly life-size) statue to transform your corporate foyer into a couture ambiance…

 We are confident you will find a delectable article from our versatile collection to suit your taste and lifestyle.

 So, as you browse our collection, remember that it embodies the very heart and soul of Africa.